Last modified: 9 May 2022

 How to contact us

-Where Unibuddy acts as a Processor, please contact the Controller/Business party in the first instance to address your rights with respect to such data.
+Please contact the Controller/Business party in the first instance to address your rights with respect to your data.

 1. HOW INFORMATION IS PROVIDED TO US